 Yes, there is tons of crap and crazy stuff out there, and yes, most people just complain.
 That’s democracy.
 People that move things don’t complain.
 They act and react, they change things by themselves.
 That’s how extraordinary things happen.
 In big and smaller dimensions:

 I am going to this foreigner dentist.
 He is Japanese but he was brought up in the States.
-When he came back to Japan, he had this toothache and his dentist told him that to fix that hole in his tooth, he had to come 3 times.
+When he came back to Japan, he had this toothache and his dentist told him that to fix the hole in his tooth, he had to come three times.
 Empty the hole, fill the hole, finish the filling.
-‘Bullshit’, the young man said, left and went to dental medschool and became a dentist.
-Today he fixes all tooth holes in one session.
+‘Bullshit’, the young man said, and he went to dental school and became a dentist.
+Today he fixes all fillings in one session.
 He is always booked out.
-And as a passionate a person he is, he is so good at his job, that former clients that now left Japan fly over from Australia to fix their teeth by the master.
-Yet it is still practice in Japan to book three session to fill a tooth hole.
+And as a passionate a person he is, he is so good at his job, that former clients that now left Japan fly over from Australia to get the master to fix their teeth.
+Yet it is still practice in Japan to book three sessions to fill a cavity. —Zeek (a friend) Tokyo, 2006

 Nowadays, due to the Internet one competes with and learns from the best of the best